JennaSys/replit_rtp_standalone/README.md

 Once that is done, it will transpile and bundle the generated JavaScript files and then launch a development server.
 The development server can be stopped with `Ctrl-c`.

+After the development server is stopped, you can run the repl which will start up Flask to serve up the generated files.